 Additionally, a Customer Data Platform for marketing lets you segment your “premium” customers —the ones that spend the most on your brand, and should be treated with special priority at every touchpoint.
-For example, they should never be bombarded with excessive email offers: they already mostly know what they want from your brand and are willing to keep coming back for it, so targeted ads should be used judiciously.
+For example, they should never be bombarded with excessive email offers since they already mostly know what they want from your brand and are willing to keep coming back for it, so targeted ads should be used judiciously.

-The potential of CDPs for segmentation is very high and adjustable to your needs.
+Since the potential of CDPs for segmentation is very high, it's completely adjustable to your specific needs.
 Learning to manage its features to your advantage will be key to squeezing the most benefits out of them.

 3. Increase your reach by managing multiple channels

-💡 A study by the Harvard Business Review determined that 73% of retail customers use multiple channels to make purchases.
+Interestingly, a study by the Harvard Business Review determined that 73% of retail customers use multiple channels to make purchases.
 As for the remaining 27%, 7% are online-only shoppers, and 20% are store-only shoppers.
-Tapping into the omnichannel market is a good way to reach the most possible customers.
+Tapping into the omnichannel market is an effective way to reach the most potential customers.

-This information, combined with your team's knowledge and marketing tools, will allow you to come up with effective multi-channel campaigns that feel relevant to each and every one of your customers.
+A Customer Data Platform for marketing, combined with your team's knowledge and marketing tools, will allow you to come up with effective multi-channel campaigns that feel relevant to each and every one of your customers.
 Let's take a look at some of the benefits of embracing omnichannel strategies:

-- Omnichannel customers are more valuable.
-The Harvard study determined that omnichannel customers spent anaverage of 4% more in the store and 10% more online than single-channel customers.
+- Omnichannel customers are more valuable: The Harvard study mentioned above determined that omnichannel customers spent an average of 4% more in the store and 10% more online than single-channel customers.

-- Reach more customer segments.
-You will cover the most ground by providing services on all possible channels.
-This is important, considering that 40% of customers say they won’t do business with companies if they can’t use their preferred channels, according to a 2019 Salesforce report.
+- Reach more customer segments: You will cover the most ground by providing services on all possible channels.
+This is important, considering that a whopping 40% of customers say they won’t do business with companies if they can’t use their preferred channels, according to a Salesforce report.

 We all benefit from a single place to measure and compare metrics like brand awareness, customer engagement, conversion rate, click-through, and cost per lead, as well as other websites, SEO, and other more complex metrics.
-CDPs provide the environment you need to obtain them and the information you might want to optimize them.
+Customer Data Platforms for marketing provide the environment you need to obtain those metrics and the information needed to optimize them.